 The Walking Liberty Half is one of the most popular and beautiful designs ever minted by the US Mint.
 These beauties were produced from 1916 through 1947.
 They traveled in American's pockets and purses for decades when the US dollar could still be deemed honest money, redeemable in for silver coins.

 Today these coins are widely traded by bullion dealers.
 They are very popular because they often cost less than other US bullion coins such as US Silver Eagles.
-Half dollars, which each contain .358 ounces of actual silver content, are also much smaller than the 1-ounce American Eagles.
-Preparedness minded investors consider official, recognizable US coins in smaller sizes ideal for use in barter.
-90% US silver half dollars are anything but "junk", despite being referred to that way.
+Half dollars, which each contains .358 ounces of actual silver content, are also much smaller than the 1-ounce American Eagles.
+Preparedness-minded investors consider official, recognizable US coins in smaller sizes ideal for use in barter.
+90% of US silver half dollars are anything but "junk", despite being referred to that way.

 Silver Kennedy half dollars, the Franklin half dollar, and Liberty half dollars are the variety these half dollars come in and an excellent store of value.
-Americans buying gas in 1964 could have purchased 1.667 gallons of gasoline for fifty cents - the face value of one of these coins.
+Americans buying gas in 1964 could have purchased 1.667 gallons of gasoline for fifty cents -- the face value of one of these coins.
 Today, these coins have a value that is still roughly equivalent to that amount of gas.
 The fiat dollar may buy dramatically less, but the purchasing power of silver has held up very well.

 All US silver coins struck in 1964 or earlier were minted with 90% silver and 10% copper.
 Please note: the copper content of these rare coins is excluded from any calculation of pricing.
 Only the silver content is valued!